seiyria/soa-autofarm/README.md

 * `--nox-sidebar-width` - the width of the Nox sidebar.
 Default: `40`px.
 * `--nox-window-name` - the name of the Nox window.
 Default: `'NoxPlayer'`.
 * `--verbose` - if used with `--debug`, print even more messages.
 This is definitely for debugging only.
 Default: `false`.
+* `--repl` - allow for certain keys to be pressed while the application is running.
+See the REPL section for more details.
+Default: `true`.

 ### Where Should I Start The App?